 On May 31, 2013, a tornado struck El Reno, Oklahoma.
-This tornado was historic in that it was the widest tornado on record and had some of the fastest ground wind speeds ever recorded – 296 mph.
-The El Reno tornado didn’t cause significant damage, as it thankfully passed through mainly rural areas around El Reno and west of Oklahoma City.
+This tornado was historic because it was the widest tornado and had some of the fastest ground wind speeds ever recorded by mobile radar – 296 mph.
+The El Reno tornado didn’t cause significant damage, as it passed through mainly rural areas around El Reno and west of Oklahoma City.
 However, the loss of life, including three experienced storm chasers’ deaths, shocked the meteorological community.

 This blog post will take a closer look at the El Reno tornado of May 31, 2013.
 We will discuss the causes of the tornado and the aftermath of this tragic event.